Ninja-Vikash/PLAYSTATION-CLONE/README.md

 <hr>
 This is one of my Best Project, I made. <br>
 To create this project I used : HTML and CSS. <br>
-This project is under maintaince, and I added only some responsiveness features.
+This project is under maintaince, and I have added only some responsiveness features.
 In future I'll add more details in this project.